Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

    [ATBJ] Start BT Alt_Beacon: ATBJ=1,2
    [ATBJ] Stop BT Beacon: ATBJ=0

-(2) You can use apps such as “LightBlue” or “nRF Connect” to observe
+(2) You can use apps such as "LightBlue" or "nRF Connect" to observe
     beacons.
-“Locate” observe beacon by it adv UUID.
-Below screenshot is taken using Android “nRF Connect”.
+"Locate" observe beacon by it adv UUID.
+Below screenshot is taken using Android "nRF Connect".

 bt_config
 ^^^^^^^^^